TourmalineCore/inner-circle-documentation/permissions/Flow of adding a new permission.md

   )
 ```

-### If you are adding permissions to services where layout-ui is not yet available (inner-circle-ui or inner-circle-documents)
+### Second Scenario: If you are adding permissions to services where layout-ui is not yet available (inner-circle-ui or inner-circle-documents)

 1. In your UI service, in the file `src/routes/state/AccessBasedOnPemissionsState.ts` add line to the Permission enum